twigmarine/nori-can/README.md

 # Nori CAN

 Process CAN network messages found on boats into usable javascript data objects.
 Helpful for displaying information and debugging network data issues.
 Inspiration from [canboatjs](https://github.com/canboat/canboatjs).
 Although this is mostly an entire rewrite, there was probably some copy pasta.
+This repo is only about processing messages.
+It does not contain any details on _how_ to process a message.
+You can look into using a source such as [canboat](https://github.com/canboat/canboat) for that.

 ## Install